Demi Lovato Performed "Sorry Not Sorry" At The VMAs And It Was Everything

 But don't worry, everyone, there is a god.
 Lovato made her way to The Forum in Inglewood, California, to show the VMAs what's up.
 THIS NIGHT WOULD HAVE BEEN NOTHING WITHOUT YOU, DEMI.
 THANK GOD YOU CAME.

-Now, let's talk about this performance.
+Now, let's talk about this performance, which was pre-recorded in Las Vegas.
 Look at how good she looks!
 If you want to re-watch the magic, you can check out the full video below.
 Demi looks amazing wearing a blue cut-out bodysuit with black pants and blue heels.
 Also, we need to talk about her pony.
 She's pulling an Ariana Grande right now and I'm loving it.

 Not gonna lie, “Sorry Not Sorry” is a f*cking jam.
 I could listen to this song for the rest of my life.
 I'M SERIOUS.
 It's the perfect song to work out to, too.
 LMAO, not like I work out.
 OK, I should probably go to the gym more…